OpenBankProject/OBP-API/README.md

 ----

+## Ubuntu

+If you use Ubuntu (or a derivate) and encrypted home directories (e.g. you have ~/.Private), you might run into the following error when the project is built:

+    uncaught exception during compilation: java.io.IOException
+    [ERROR] File name too long
+    [ERROR] two errors found
+    [DEBUG] Compilation failed (CompilerInterface)

+The current workaround is to move the project directory onto a different partition, e.g. under /opt/ .

 # Databases:

 The default database for testing etc is H2.
 PostgreSQL is used for the sandboxes (user accounts, metadata, transaction cache).